Dendrarborologism/Chatroom/README.md

 # Chatroom
 Implements a local chatroom simulator accessible via the command line with a client program and a server program in which users may log in, message others, log out, etc.
 Download chatroom.zip and extract server.py and client.py from it into the directory of your choosing.
 Open up a terminal for the server program and run it with `python server.py`, then open up at least two terminals and run client.py in each of them.
 The server process will display in the terminal whatever the users are doing / chatting.
+There is currently a limit of three on the number of users that may join a server to chat.
+This must be changed in the source code itself via the variable MAXCLIENTS in server.py.

 Available commands include:
 1. login UserID Password